lonalore/gwentdb/README.md

   - Select **API keys** menu item.
   - Create your API-Key with the domain you want to use the plugin on.
 - Goto **GwentDB settings** page, and set you API-Key.

+## Languages supported by the API

+- English
+- Hungarian